Great Keppel (Woppa) Island Master Plan Project

 Master plan options generation.

-Draft master plan - Final stages of drafting
+Draft master plan released - Public consultation commenced

 Final master plan.

-The project is currently in stage three of the Draft master plan.
+The project is currently in stage three - Draft master plan.

-In July 2021, the Department of State Development, Infrastructure, Local Government and Planning commenced master planning for Great Keppel Island informed by a community-based Project Reference Group.
+In July 2021, the department commenced master planning for Great Keppel Island informed by a community-based Project Reference Group.

-Local community consultation on the shared vision and draft illustrative concept plan occurred in November 2022 as part of the options generation to inform the Draft Master plan which is now in the final stages of drafting.
+Local community consultation on the shared vision and draft illustrative concept plan occurred in November 2022 as part of options generation to inform the drafting of the Master plan.

 The Master planning process has also been informed by the current work of the Queensland Parliament Transport and Resources Committee Inquiry into the Economic and Regulatory Frameworks for Queensland’s Island Resorts that commenced in February 2022.